docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-sieve.md

 For more examples or a detailed description of the Sieve language have a look at [the official site](http://sieve.info/examplescripts).
 Other resources are available on the internet where you can find several [examples](https://support.tigertech.net/sieve#sieve-example-rules-jmp).

-## Automatic sorting based on subaddresses
+## Automatic Sorting Based on Subaddresses

 It is possible to sort subaddresses such as `user+mailing-lists@example.com` into a corresponding folder (here: `INBOX/Mailing-lists`) automatically.